eficode-academy/docker-katas/labs/04-port-forward.md

 Pull down the ``nginx`` Docker image from the Docker Hub.
 This Docker image uses the [Nginx](http://nginx.org/) webserver to serve a static HTML website.

 Start a new container from the ``nginx`` image that exposes port 80 from the container to port 8080 on your host.
-You will need to use the ``-p`` flag with the docker container run command.
+You will need to use the ``-p`` flag with the docker run command.

 > NB: Mapping ports between your host machine and your containers can get confusing.
 > Here is the syntax you will use:
 >
 > ```bash
-> docker container run -p 8080:80 nginx
+> docker run -p 8080:80 nginx
 > ```
 >
 > The trick is to remember that **the host port always goes to the left**,